Movement Research: History

 In its founding in 1978, Movement Research, then called "The School for Movement Research and Construction," had an initial vision to create a centralized space where one could involve themselves in workshops that explore new movement techniques and body research.
-Movement Research's first benefit presentation was held in April of 1979 at 40 Irving Place, and featured dancers Trisha Brown, David Gordon, Valda Setterfield and Douglas Dunn.
+Movement Research's first benefit presentation was held in April of 1979 at 40 Irving Place, and featured dancers Trisha Brown, David Gordon, Valda Setterfield, and Douglas Dunn.
 In 1980, the organization was incorporated as a non-profit and adopted the name "Movement Research, Inc." which is still used today.
-Movement Research's first Board of Directors consisted only of artists, including Wendell Beavers, Beth Goren, Richard Kerry, Daniel Lepkoff, Terence O’Reilly, Mary Overlie, Christina Svane & Board President Cynthia Hedstrom.
+Movement Research's first Board of Directors consisted only of artists, including Wendell Beavers, Beth Goren, Richard Kerry, Daniel Lepkoff, Terence O’Reilly, Mary Overlie, Christina Svane, and Board President Cynthia Hedstrom.

 Between 1978 and 1982, Movement Research went from hosting 8 classes taught by 6 teachers to teaching 19 classes by 12 teachers.
 In 1982, Movement Research’s Studies Project begins to take shape, curating a space for community dialogues that focus on issues of aesthetics and philosophy at the intersection of dance and social politics.
-Participants included the likes of Mark Morris, Senta Driver, Molissa Fenley, Bill T. Jones, Steve Paxton, Spalding Gray, Eric Bogosian, Bill Irwin, David Gordon, Rachel Rosenthal, Blondell Cummings, Ethyl Eichelberger, David Cale, Pooh Kaye, Robert Whitman, Kei Takei, Joan Jonas, Dana Reitz, Kenneth King, Jim Self, Ishmael Houston-Jones, Remy Charlip, Meredith Monk & such moderators as Paul Langland, William Harris, Sally Banes, Simone Forti, Mary Overlie & Stephanie Skura.
+Participants included the likes of Mark Morris, Senta Driver, Molissa Fenley, Bill T. Jones, Steve Paxton, Spalding Gray, Eric Bogosian, Bill Irwin, David Gordon, Rachel Rosenthal, Blondell Cummings, Ethyl Eichelberger, David Cale, Pooh Kaye, Robert Whitman, Kei Takei, Joan Jonas, Dana Reitz, Kenneth King, Jim Self, Ishmael Houston-Jones, Remy Charlip, Meredith Monk and such moderators as Paul Langland, William Harris, Sally Banes, Simone Forti, Mary Overlie, and Stephanie Skura.